enomotokan/quboassist/README.md

 The fist component of input is the name of the variable.
 The second is the minimum value and the last is the maximum value, so this variable "x" takes $2,3,4,5$​.

-Formula is a class which is generated automatically when variables are operated.
+`Formula` is a class which is generated automatically when variables are operated.
 For example,

 ```
 f = x[0]**2 + 3 * x[1]
 g = x[0] > 5 * x[1]
 ```

-Then `f`,  `g` are instances of `Formula`.
+then `f`,  `g` are instances of `Formula`.
 Finally, we can define a problem using `Problem`.

 ```
 P = Problem()